The Sound of Silencing: Identities and Ideologies in Commercial Text-To-Speech.

 Drawing upon sociolinguistic theory, we carry out a novel experiment to investigate implicit ideological associations in a leading commercial TTS system, concluding that the system’s output disproportionately reproduces white, male, US-accented speech when prompted to convey competence.

-Recommended citation: Alice Ross, Nina Markl, Catherine Lai, and Lauren Hall-Lew, (accepted).
+Recommended citation: Alice Ross, Nina Markl, Catherine Lai, and Lauren A. Hall-Lew.
+2026.
 The Sound of Silencing: Identities and Ideologies in Commercial Text-To-Speech.
-CHI EA 26: Extended Abstracts of the ACM CHI Conference on Human Factors in Computing Systems
+In Proceedings of the Extended Abstracts of the 2026 CHI Conference on Human Factors in Computing Systems (CHI EA ‘26).
+Association for Computing Machinery, New York, NY, USA, Article 665, 1–6. https://doi.org/10.1145/3772363.3798657

 Download Paper